-By reading all that content, you become familiar and updated around the issues that may be existing in the market which you might not have known earlier.
+By reading all that content, you become familiar and updated around the issues that may exist in the market without your knowledge.
 You also get in sync with the pieces from particular journalists and are able to find one or two journalists that might be a good fit for you.

 Additionally, journalists want you to contact them when you are familiar with their content and areas of interest.
-Reading this content brings you into the loop of what each journalist in the wish list you created is actually interested in writing your story.
+Reading this content helps you to understand whether each journalist in the wish list you created is actually interested in writing your story.

 3. Build your blog

 Way before launching, start out building your blog.
 Come up with content in the form of articles, images, infographics, etc.

 The importance of having a company blog cannot be understated.
 It is the only platform you own on which you can demonstrate your understanding of your field and portray your company as an expert in the field.
 Prior to launch, prepare content for the blog.
 After the launch, slowly push out this content for readers every 3 days or every week depending on your strategy.